TobiasPSP/doneland_sources/Components/Switch/Relais/Wireless/README.md

 * **WiFi:** controllable via *WiFi* signals that are typically sent by a vendor-specific *cloud service*.
 You use the vendor-supplied *smartphone app* to initiate the control signals.
 This approach requires *Internet* and works from anywhere in the world.

 > [!NOTE]
-> Both techniques have their own set of advantages and shortcomings.
+> Both techniques have their own advantages and shortcomings.
 Which one is preferrable depends entirely on your actual use case.